Helveg/bsb-1/docs/source/morphologies/intro.rst

 Collapsing
 ==========

-TODO, doesn't exist yet.
-Bring all roots of a subtree together, either collapsing on 0, or on one of the roots.
+Collapse the roots of a subtree onto a single point, by default the origin.